iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.12.0/report.md

 > Frequently find the app has shut itself down significantly reducing any benefit it's use may offer in my situation.<br> :date: __2020-10-04 04:42:46__

-> Was running fine for months then, I'm thinking at last update, it kept turning my Location on and draining my battery.
-I looked into the app and it is not active due to Location turned off.
-Before I only had to have "Location Permission" turned on for this app...
-Not the overall location.
-Not going to turn the Loaction on.
-I will just leave it inactive.
-These systems won't work if they're not usable.<br> :date: __2020-10-03 13:13:25__

-> Anything to combat Covid-19.
-However has a high battery drainage: 30 to 40% of total consumption of device.<br> :date: __2020-10-03 07:26:03__

-> There should be an option to exit this app, when at home.
-It consumes battery unnecessarily, when the Bluetooth and location is turned off.
-You should understand there are people out there who do not enable location and Bluetooth unnecessarily, when not in use.
-I have to stop this app everytime when at home.<br> :date: __2020-10-03 06:48:17__

-> Well its ok and all its just 2 major problems.
-1 absolutely battery drainer 2 absloute data drainer<br> :date: __2020-09-30 06:23:11__

 #### 1-star reviews